This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Breakfast is better with French toast!
-If you love French toast as much I do try this Caramel Apple French Toast Casserole, Creme Brûlée French Toast or Almond Crusted French Toast with Roasted Strawberry Syrup.
+If you love French toast as much I do, then you have to try all of my variations of it!
+Try this Caramel Apple French Toast Casserole, this family favorite Creme Brûlée French Toast or this delicious Almond Crusted French Toast with Roasted Strawberry Syrup.

 Secret Ingredient French Toast Recipe

 You can never go wrong with the best French toast recipe!
 To make this the best of the best, you have to have the secret ingredient that is often left out.
 When my husband was living in France, he learned to put vanilla in his French toast, and it has been our secret ingredient ever since!
 It is a little slice of heaven when everything is sliced, mixed, covered, and cooked all to perfection!

 Surprisingly, French toast is not from France.
 Historians say it is originally from a Roman recipe.
 It is thought that the Roman recipe soaked the bread in milk and then fried it .
 In France, they call French toast Pain Perdu.
 It means lost bread.
 They take stale bread that is dipped and then cooked.
 Since it is not known to be French and no one really knows how itgot its name, I think we can all say we are just happy to have a good French toast recipe.

 Ingredients in French Toast

 A very basic and simple ingredient with one ingredient that stands out and makes this French toast recipe the best… Vanilla is the key that will make your French toast stand out and have that extra added flavor you will instantly love.
 Check out the recipe card at the bottom of the post for exact measurements.